jeremyfix/deeplearning-lectures/Webpage/01-pytorch-object-detection.md

 $$-(1-p_t)^\gamma \log(p_t)$$

 with $\gamma = 5$.
 With the focal loss, when an object is correctly classified (i.e. $p_t \approx 1.0$) its contribution to the total loss is strongly squeezed.

+Note, that, according to Yolo v3[@Redmon2018], the focal loss is not something that brought improvements.

 ### Larger dataset : MS COCO